dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Common fixes

-Add a case for each of the values missing a match:
+If the missing values are distinctly meaningful to the switch expression, then add a case for each of the values missing a match:

 {% prettify dart tag=pre+code %}
 enum E { one, two, three }